 Anyway, tomorrow we’ll be on Fifth Avenue.
 Then András will visit me again at my ambulatory embassy.

 András is a fellow Transylvanian.
 He was walking down Fifth Avenue when his eyes fell on my young Gypsy couple portrait, so he had to ask me what’s up, and he proudly asserted he’s a Hungarian Gypsy from a large town in Transylvania, though he doesn’t look it, he laughed.
 Often not looking it put him in awkward situations, but he handled them amiably.
 Well, András was many things in his life, before he was born again here in New York City.
 He led a life of sin, he told me, holding out his religious promotional leaflet for me to read.
 He testifies he had quite a happy middle-class life in Romania, he doesn’t know what was in his head when he decided to come to America, especially that he had to pay a pretty penny, get married for the American visa.
 He wanted to become a millionaire.
 And from that to distributing born-again leaflets is quite a jump.
 His friends back in Transylvania decided he must be on drugs, or an alcoholic, to do such humiliating things, distribute leaflets in the name of Jesus, announcing everlasting life on the streets of the richest city in the world, leaving his well-paid waiter job in the best city in Transylvania for what?!
 At home he was a prize-winning waiter, hired at the best Hungarian restaurant in town.
-He knew all the ins and outs of waitressing, the hors d'oeuvres, the mise en place, you name it
+He knew all the ins and outs of waitressing, the hors d'oeuvres, the mise en place, you name it, he served celebrities, politicians, and they were all satisfied customers.

 He had chosen the hospitality business his parents being Gypsy musicians, but his coworkers didn’t know he was a Gypsy, since when they’d make their customary Gypsy jokes, he wouldn’t get on their case harping about how politically incorrect they were.
 He just did his waitressing to perfection, and business was good.
 But one day his mom, who by day is a florist, has her stand on the street like me, maybe that’s why he stopped by mine, anyway, she has dark skin and black hair, so you can tell from afar she’s a Gypsy, came to the restaurant door at closing time and one of his colleagues shooed her off saying, ‘It’s closed, sorry.’
 But his mom said softly she’d like to speak to Mr. András.
 She didn’t want to embarrass him by saying he was her son.
 So the puzzled co-worker went downstairs and with a look on his face András replicates for me, a mixture of disgust, apology of bothering someone on such unbecoming errands, and incomprehension, delivered the message, ‘András, there’s a Gypsy woman at the door, asking for you.’
 And András told him, ‘Let her in!
 She’s my mom!’
 And he embraced his mom, kissed her hand, put her at a table and served her pork chops.
 The waiters were looking distraught and baffled at the ceremony.
 András told them laughing, ‘Well, dear friends, I know it comes as a shock to you, but I am a Gypsy.’
 From then on the Gypsy jokes stopped and András kept at his awarded mise en places.